Reflecting On Women in STEM – Part Three: Reflecting Back, but Looking Forward

-Emer Hickey has worked each summer as part of the LIYSF student staff team, since 2015, and is the current Chief of Staff at LIYSF. Émer is now studying a PhD at the MRC Centre for Medical Mycology at University of Exeter.
+Emer Hickey has worked each summer as part of the LIYSF student staff team, since 2015, and is the current Chief of Staff at LIYSF. Émer is now studying for a PhD at the MRC Centre for Medical Mycology at the University of Exeter.

 Throughout this three-part series, we explored women’s STEM journey from the pioneering years of Marie Curie to our present day.
 Advocacy, representation, and mentorship help bridge the diversity gap and encourage a new generation of young female STEM leaders.

 While this final blog for the series celebrates these inspirational women’s successes, many others are paving the way toward a more diverse STEM workforce and society.